marclou/stripe-sub/README.md

 - components, animations & themes
 - and more!

-If there's anything, reach out to me on [Twitter](https://twitter.com/marc_louvion).
+If there's anything, reach out to me on [Twitter](https://twitter.com/marc_louvion) or marc@shipfa.st

 **🔔 Watch/Star the repo to be notified when updates are pushed!**